For the 2017–18 academic year, CMU registered 92 undergraduate and 23 graduate students from 32 different countries.

 When do I have to pay for my health insurance?

 Payment for the health insurance fee is required prior to the commencement of classes.
-See the below chart for payment dates:
+See below for payment dates:

 What does the plan cost?